ActuallyTaylor/Firefly/README.md

     }
 }
 ```
+Using the .setup function is the same on macOS as it is on iOS.

 ### Set everything at once
 This allows you to set almost all ascpets of the view at once so you do not accidently cause extra highlight calls.
 ```swift